Meet Noel Cregg

 Worship Center storytellers receive special training in the “Young Children and Worship” philosophy.
-Noel Lardeo has been the storyteller/worship leader since September 2018.
+Noel Cregg has been the storyteller/worship leader since September 2018.
 Noel says, "I love children and helping them grow closer to the Lord.
 I earned my Bachelor's Degree from Buffalo State College in Elementary Education.
 I moved to Las Vegas, Nevada after graduating where I first taught pre-school, then with their school District for several years.
 I returned to New York in order to be closer to family.
 Here in Auburn I've worked as the Assistant Director at the after school program at Genesee Elementary School, as a Park Director for the city playgrounds, with the YMCA summer program, and with Freedom Camp; a summer camp for children with disabilities."
 Noel and her husband have one young son.

 The Worship Center is a mini-sanctuary in which young children can be with God, listen to God, talk with God, and hear the stories of God.